tesssophia/Tess-Niewood-Portfolio/finalproject2.md

 - What’s one thing you learned?

 ## Interview #1
-Interviewee: 85 year old female retired teacher and public worker
+Interviewee: 85 year old female retired teacher and public housing project manager

 This interview was very prescriptive, and I worked hard to dig deeper into the motivations behind the suggestions.
 A couple that were helpful:
 - In the pair of pie charts that show the proportion of Black mothers served by Medicaid and Private Payers the main message of the chart isn't clear